ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

     * Wallet
         * `Mist Multi\-signature <http://ethereum.stackexchange.com/questions/6/how-can-i-create-a-multisignature-address-on-ethereum>`_

-* **How do I get a list of transactions into/out-of an address?** You would have to pull the transactions manually out of the blockchain to achieve this.
+* **How do I get a list of transactions into/out of an address?** You would have to pull the transactions manually out of the blockchain to achieve this.
 Alternatively, you can rely on thirdparty explorers' API's like `Etherchain <https://etherchain.org/apidoc>`_.
 For contract execution transactions however, you can filter the logs to achieve this.

 * **Can a contract pay for its execution?** No this is not possible.
 The gas for the execution must be provided by the address submitting the execution request.